 Web scraping is the driving force behind anti-counterfeiting technology.
 But as we have already figured out, not all web scrapers are capable of providing results that would satisfy customers that lose money every second the forgery of their goods is still available online.
 So how can companies that provide anti-counterfeiting services ensure that their customers get notified about counterfeit products as soon as they appear on the market?

 Proxies are a great aid in anti-counterfeit technology but some companies prefer to focus on ready-to-use data.
-Real-Time Crawler is a web scraping tool that delivers already parsed results even from complex websites, such as search engines, and e-commerce sites.
-If your brand protection team is more focused on interpreting results rather than acquiring data, Real-Time Crawler is a great tool.
+Scraper APIs are web scraping tools that deliver already parsed results even from complex websites, such as search engines, and e-commerce sites.
+If your brand protection team is more focused on interpreting results rather than acquiring data, SERP Scraper API is a great tool.

-One of the biggest advantages of Real-Time Crawler compared to proxies is that the scraper does not require any CAPTCHA or IP block handling.
-This tool delivers successful results from target websites, and you are only charged for those results.
+One of the biggest advantages of Scraper APIs compared to proxies is that the scrapers do not require any CAPTCHA or IP block handling.
+These tools deliver successful results from target websites, and you are only charged for those results.